JarneVG/RotocasterKUL/README.md

 # RotocasterKUL
-This is the accompanying documentation for the rotocasting machine, made in 2025 for the KU Leuven soft robotics research team.
+This is the accompanying report and documentation for the rotocasting machine, made in 2025 for the KU Leuven soft robotics research team.

 ## Software